tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 record_digest
-: A cryptographic hash of the ESNIKeys structure from which the ESNI key was obtained, i.e., from the first byte of "version" to the end of the structure.
+: A cryptographic hash of the ESNIKeys structure from which the ESNI key was obtained, excluding `label_limit`, i.e., from the first byte of "version" to the end of "extensions".
 This hash is computed using the hash function associated with `suite`.

 encrypted_sni